stelligent/stelligent-u/04-vpcs/README.md

 ##### Question: Post Launch

-_After you launch your new stack, can you ssh to the instance?_
+_At this point, why can't you ssh into your instance yet?_

 ##### Question: Verify Connectivity